Delivering a video

 Modular scenes are different variants of the same scene, which can be either shown or hidden based on parameters.
 For example, if we know someone's hobby is fishing, we can show him a scene about fishing instead of monster trucks.

 We achieve this simply by creating a pre-composition for each alternative scene.
 Make sure the pre-comp is exactly as long as the final desired length of that scene.

 Place the interchangeable pre-comps above each other in the AE master timeline, so we can easily enable or disable one of the layers while the video still appears somewhat normal.

 Continue with the next scene after the longest modular scene.
 Naturally, this introduced gaps if the modules are not the same length, but our logic will make sure no gaps are present in the final renders.

-- Visualise your project
+- Visualize your project

-Which parts are personalised, modular or static?
+Which parts are personalized, modular or static?